evanoberholster/imagemeta/README.md

 ## Benchmarks

 This was benchmarked without the retrival of values.
-To run your own benchmarks see benchmark_test.go
+To run your own benchmarks see bench_test.go

 ```go
 BenchmarkImagemeta100/.CR2/60D         	   15552	     69759 ns/op	   11281 B/op	      30 allocs/op